-After our terrace breakfast high above Kathmandu, we will take some of the uphill struggle out of the day with a shuttle to the hill-top town of Kakani at 2,200m.
+After our terrace breakfast high above Kathmandu, we will take some of the uphill struggle out of the day with a shuttle to the hill-top town of Dada Gaun (literal translation: Hill Village).

 After dropping down to our cottage accommodation we all settle in for the night, focussed around the glow of the fire and bound by chat of the day’s mountain biking adventure.

-Today we pack our kit and bikes into the van and bid our hill-top home farewell as we and venture into the Nagi Gumba area for another spectacular trail.
+Today we pack our kit and bikes into the van and bid our hill-top home farewell as we shuttle to Nagarkot, where we get our first tantalising glimpse of the snow-capped Himalayas in the distance.
 There is no need to be too sad though; although this wonderful trail signifies the end of our adventure in the Kathmandu valley it heralds the beginning of our two-wheeled fun in the mountains.

-In making your next bold step you will be rewarded with a fast-flowing and swooping trail down to the town of Sundarijal where weary legs can rest in a fabulous local teahouse.
+In making your next bold step you will be rewarded with an exciting descent through local villages and rice paddies, all the way to the medieval city of Bhaktapur, where weary legs can rest in a fabulous local guest house.

 Bleary eyes abound as we take a morning flight to the lake city of Pokhara.
 Once there our early start is rewarded with breakfast and the opportunity to rest up for the day and experience some more of the local sights, sounds and smells.

 Free time can be spent easing hard-worked muscles in the hotel spa or perhaps a trip around the town and its lively markets is more your speed.

 This might start off as a ‘normal’ cultural outing but could end up with a pedal boat race!
 The day can be as quiet or as busy as you choose and also offers the chance to catch up on some laundry duties if required.